bensmiller/detection-limit-fitting/README.md

 ## Installation
 ### Matlab app install (multiplatform)
 If you use Matlab and want to use the app inside Matlab, download build/LOD_calculations_beta_1.mlappinstall.
-Open with Matlab and it will install in My Apps.
+Open with Matlab and it will install in My Apps with the name "LOD_calculations_beta_1".
 It can then be found and opened from the APPS tab in Matlab.

 Alternatively, open Matlab and click Add-Ons.
 Search for "Detection Limit Fitting Tool" and add to Matlab.